 For example, after a multi-year hiatus, Berkshire Hathaway splashed out $11.6b to buy Alleghany (Y) last week, on top of a $8-billion buying spree in Occidental Petroleum (OXY).
 These purchases marked a change from Buffett’s lethargic acquisition trail, which he lamented in his latest shareholder letter (2022) ‘…there was little action…in 2021‘.
 Clearly, the recent market volatility has opened up opportunities for some bargain hunting.

 The market is a complicated and noisy place.
 To profit from it, you have to have a rough plan and some rules to abide by.
 Warren Buffett, through Berkshire’s portfolio, has shown us how he structured his investments over the years.
-I have distilled them into seven instructive lessons and hopefully, can you reap the rewards from investing just like Buffett.
+I have distilled them into seven instructive lessons and hopefully, you can reap the rewards from investing just like Buffett.